 Trevor Minter is the Chairman of Shepway Sports Trust.
 He is a keen walker, occasional swimmer and begins everyday with a short age-appropriate strengthening workout.
 He is half way through a mission to walk all the footpaths of Kent which is the equivalent of walking from Maidstone to Delhi.

 He works personally for Sir Roger De Haan co-ordinating a wide ranging charitable and business portfolio.
 He has a lead executive role for the Roger De Haan Charitable Trust, the Folkestone Harbour Company and supports the seafront regeneration project.
-He is a board member of the Creative Foundation and shares Roger’s passion for regenerating the town in which they both grew up.
+He is a board member of the Creative Folkestone and shares Roger’s passion for regenerating the town in which they both grew up.

 He previously served for six years as the Kent Partnership Director working for Kent County Council.
 His first career was thirty years service in the Army as an infantry officer which culminated in the rank of brigadier and being the regional military commander for the south east counties.
 In this role he was Deputy Constable to HM The late Queen Mother and resident in Dover Castle.
 His OBE was won as a Commanding Officer in Bosnia.
 He has been a Deputy Lieutenant for Kent since 2002 and is a Kent Ambassador.